tonimelisma/mail/OFFLINE.md

 ## Section 1: Achieve Full Attachment Parity for Microsoft Graph (Drafts & Send)

+**Status: COMPLETED**

 **Objective:**
 Ensure users can seamlessly create, save, and send drafts with attachments, and compose and send new messages with attachments using a Microsoft account, with full offline support.
 This involves making sure attachments are correctly uploaded to Microsoft Graph and associated with the message/draft.

+**Summary of Implementation:**
+The necessary changes were implemented across `GraphApiHelper.kt`, `DefaultMessageRepository.kt`, `ActionUploadWorker.kt`, and related data models (`Attachment.kt`, `AttachmentEntity.kt`).
+Key aspects included:
+*   Implementing `createUploadSessionInternal` and `uploadAttachmentInChunks` in `GraphApiHelper.kt`.
+*   Implementing `createDraftMessage` in `GraphApiHelper.kt`, handling small/large attachments, and fetching the final draft state including attachments.
+*   Implementing `updateDraftMessage` in `GraphApiHelper.kt`, including fetching existing server attachments, identifying attachments to add/remove, performing deletions, patching core content, adding new attachments, and fetching the final draft state.
+*   Updating `DefaultMessageRepository.kt` to correctly save/update local `AttachmentEntity` records, linking them to the draft and storing `localUri` and `accountId`.
+*   Ensuring `ActionUploadWorker.kt` correctly processes `ACTION_CREATE_DRAFT` and `ACTION_UPDATE_DRAFT`, and reconciles local `AttachmentEntity` records with server attachment IDs by populating `remoteAttachmentId` and `accountId`.
+*   Updating the `Attachment` domain model and `AttachmentEntity` database entity to include `accountId` and `remoteId`/`remoteAttachmentId`.
+*   Updating `GmailApiHelper.kt` to align with the updated `Attachment` domain model.

+All related compilation errors were resolved, and the build is currently successful.

 **Current State & Context:**
 Currently, attachment handling for Microsoft Graph (`GraphApiHelper.kt`) might be incomplete or use placeholder logic for creating/updating drafts and sending messages. `DefaultMessageRepository.kt` orchestrates draft saving and message sending, and it needs to correctly interface with `GraphApiHelper.kt` to manage attachments.
 Gmail's attachment handling (`GmailApiHelper.buildRfc2822Message`) serves as a good reference for robust MIME message construction.